ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

 exports.colorIdentification = async event => {};
 ```

-`crypto` is built into Node so we don't need to install it.
+`crypto` is built into Node so we do not need to install it.
 Its hashing library will help us with the one-way requirement.

-The `event` input is different that the authorizer, and will be specific to [AWS Lambda proxy integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-input-format).
+The `event` input is different than for the authorizer, and will be specific to [AWS Lambda proxy integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-input-format).
 All we need is the context that was add by our authorizer which we will find in `event.requestContext.authorizer`.

 ```javascript
 ...